Coronavirus (COVID-19): Public health advice

 Eligibility for a £500 Test and Trace payment is restricted to people who:

-- have been told to stay at home and self-isolate by NHS Test and Trace, either because they have tested positive for coronavirus or have recently been in close contact with someone who has tested positive and have an eight character Account ID;
+- have been told to stay at home and self-isolate by NHS Test and Trace, either because they have tested positive for coronavirus or are close contact of someone who has tested positive and have not been fully vaccinated.
+You must also have engaged with NHS Test and Trace and have an eight character Account ID;

 - are employed or self-employed;